-Kekalainen said he brought in Bergevin and Flynn on Sunday because he felt the moves “were necessary now.”
+Kekalainen said he brought in Bergevin and Flynn because the moves “were necessary now.”
 More additions could be coming.

 “We told everybody all along that we’re going to keep evaluating the staff, and our goal is to get better every day as a staff, too,” he said.
 “And that’s what I expect from everybody: to approach their job with diligence that is going to make us better into the future. … If we need to add some people, we’ll add some people.”